-The Sub-Fund is actively managed, is not managed in reference to a benchmark and has not designated a reference benchmark for the purpose of the Disclosure Regulation.
+The Sub-Fund is actively managed and is not managed in reference to a benchmark.

-The Sub-Fund integrates sustainability risks and sustainability factors in its investment process as outlined in the section "Overview of Responsible Investment Policy" and "Sustainable Investment Risk" in the Prospectus.
+The Sub-Fund integrates Sustainability Risks and Sustainability Factors in its investment process and considers principle adverse impacts as outlined in more detail in the sections of the Prospectus entitled "Overview of Responsible Investment Policy" and "Sustainable Investment Risk".

-In particular, the Sub-Fund integrates Sustainability Risks in its investment process by seeking to measure the ESG performance of an issuer (i.e. its ability to anticipate and manage Sustainability Risks) through its ESG rating, its targeted exclusion policy and via a stewardship approach.
+The Sub-Fund integrates Sustainability Risks and ESG Factors in its investment process by seeking to measure the ESG performance of an issuer (i.e. its ability to anticipate and manage Sustainability Risks)

+through its ESG rating, its targeted exclusion policy and via a stewardship approach.